 fadminAFHeYpNy_@informaticsmSbDr9lHM.munifIv3LAbay.cz> Key fingerprint = 94 A1 8B E2 DD B4 06 CC 3D 00 9D F9 E2 37 46 F8 6D 44 85 C8 Fakultní administrativa FI MU <

 If the fingerprint is OK, the key is already installed and PGP will use it.
-However, it will probably not consider it trustworthy and will point it out each time it is used.
-We know of the only general way you can trust a key in PGP: sign it with your own key.
+However, he will probably not consider it trustworthy and will point it out each time it is used.
+We know of the only general way you can mark a key as trusted in PGP: sign it with your own key.
 Warning: By signing the key, you publicly express your belief that the signed key really belongs to the Faculty Administration - PGP does not allow you to sign the key only locally, so you can occasionally export this signature to a public keyserver.
 Only proceed with this step if you really know that you are signing the correct key.

 $ pgp -kr fadmin Do you want to remove the whole key (y/N)? y